 Gadget grill brushes:

-The motorized grill brush ones don’t clean any better then your standard grill brush and you have to spend money on batteries.
+The motorized grill brush ones don’t clean any better then your standard grill brush.
+You also have to spend money on batteries.

 The grill brushes that have the extra bristles sticking out the bottom will bend the first time you use them.
-You need to pull them out every time you get to the cross bar on your grates and you will end up removing them after a couple of uses.
+You need to pull them out every time you get to the cross bar on your grates.
+You will end up removing them after a couple of uses.

-The steaming grill brushes have some merit to them but most people do not realize that they are getting a hollow plastic handle (like a cheap plastic squirt gun) that just fills with water.
-You can get a similar effect by dunking your grill brush in water before you use it and chances are you will rust out your grills lower body and burners very quickly if you use these often.
+The steaming grill brushes have some merit to them.
+Most people do not realize that they are getting a hollow plastic handle (like a squirt gun) that just fills with water.
+You can get a similar effect by dunking your grill brush in water before you use it.
+Chances are you will rust out your grills lower body and burners very quickly if you use these often.

 aka Sultan of Sizzle